Best Bike Lock of 2023: Strong and Practical

 But if you have specific needs that u-locks don’t meet, then consider a folding lock before a chain lock.

-Step 3: Choose the right bike lock brand
+Step 3: Choose the right size lock

 Abus vs Kryptonite vs OnGuard